AHShadkam/train_Avoid_Propensity/README.md

 create trained ML algorithm for Avoid Propensity by running the train_domain.py code.
 ## train data
 provide training data with the following attributes:
-* domain: one of the following domains {'Refrigeration','Washer','Dryer','Cooking','LawnGarden'}
+* domain: one of the following domains {Refrigeration, Washer, Dryer, Cooking, LawnGarden}
 * symptoms
 * coverage = {'IW','SP'}
 * age: in months